 Under Dutch contract law, a party who has accepted the applicability of a set of general terms and conditions, without reading them, is bound by these terms and cannot employ the excuse that he was not aware of their contents.
 Upon acceptance, the terms and conditions become part of the agreement.

 Dutch law provides that acceptance can take place by signing a document or in any other way.
 This means, that by not rejecting the terms and conditions, acceptance may be assumed.
 Although there are no formal requirements, it is advisable to have a written document signed in order to be able to prove the applicability of the terms and conditions should this later be disputed.

-As a general rule, a party using the terms and conditions isunder a duty to provide the general terms and conditions to the other party before or at the moment when the agreement is concluded.
+As a general rule under Dutch law, a party using the terms and conditions is under a duty to provide the general terms and conditions to the other party before or at the moment when the agreement is concluded.
 If they do not do so, the other party may annul them.
-Alternatively, the party intending to use its general terms and conditions may inform the other party, before formation of contract, that the terms and conditions are available for inspection or that they have been lodged with a chamber of commerce and industry or the office of the clerk of a court and that they will be sent to the other party upon request.
+Alternatively, the party intending to use its general terms and conditions, may inform the other party, before formation of contract, that the terms and conditions are available for inspection or that they have been lodged with a Chamber of Commerce or the office of the clerk of a court and that they will be sent to the other party upon request.

 A term contained in general terms and conditions may be annulled if, taking all circumstances into account, it is unreasonably onerous to the other party.